A Little Man and a House and the Whole World Window: Inspiration and conception

 Whilst recording the Seaside album, Smith started writing longer, more theatrical compositions, inspired by the likes of the Red Krayola, Devo, Frank Zappa and Slapp Happy.
 According to music journalist Sean Kitching, this initiation into avant-garde afforded Cardiacs some of the "most sublime and effortlessly happy moments" that defined the group's next project, A Little Man and a House and the Whole World Window.
 The addition of keyboardist William D. Drake in the lineup also revamped the Cardiacs sound, along with Smith taking over vocals after Mark Cawthra left in 1983.
 Smith's war-related lyrics in songs such as "Hope Day" were expanded upon in "Loosefish Scapegrace", a song that provided an anthemic theme to introduce the new album to fans, as well as "Victory Egg" (originally titled "Victory"), a song about the First World War.
-Smith and Drake co-wrote the songs "I'm Eating in Bed" (Note: The song is often referred to simply as "Eating in Bed".) and the album closer "The Whole World Window".
+Smith and Drake co-wrote the songs "I'm Eating in Bed" (Note: Sometimes listed as "Eating in Bed".) and the album closer "The Whole World Window".
 Smith wrote the album's interlude in his youth, when he was about 13 years old.
 Many tracks from the album were previously released in other forms.
 The songs "A Little Man and a House", "R.E.S.", and "Is This the Life" were re-recorded from the Seaside demo album, with the latter originating from Toy World.
 The songs "The Icing on the World", "In a City Lining", "I'm Eating in Bed" and "The Whole World Window" were first released on the Rude Bootleg live album.

 In 1985, the Seaside Treats video album introduced the concept of the Alphabet Business Concern label having tyrannical power over the band.
 The idea involved two fictional members of Cardiacs' management, who were named "the Consultant" and "Miss Swift".
 The former was portrayed by James Stevens, with the characters appearing in Cardiacs live shows until 1989.
 They were characterised with opposing personalities, with Swift being courteous and sensitive, and the Consultant being loud and overbearing.
 Smith's marriage to Sarah in 1983 was credited to the Consultant as a punishment to cover up the Sunday Sport scandal, despite it not making sense chronologically.
 They, along with Cardiacs manager Mark Walmesley, provided vocals for the album.